Blend4Web: Overview

 The Blend4Web framework leverages Blender to edit 3D scenes.
 Content rendering relies on WebGL, Web Audio, WebVR, and other web standards, without the use of plug-ins.

-It is dual-licensed and is distributed under the free and open source GPLv3 and a non-free license; the source code is hosted on GitHub.
+It is dual-licensed.
+The framework is distributed under the free and open source GPLv3 and, a non-free license - with the source code being hosted on GitHub.

 A 3D scene can be prepared in Blender and then exported as a pair of JSON and binary files to load in a web application.
-It can also be exported as a single, self-contained HTML file, in which exported data, the web player GUI and the engine itself are packed.
+It can also be exported as a single, self-contained HTML file, in which exported data, the web player GUI, and the engine itself are packed.
 The HTML option is considered to be the simplest way.
 The resulting file, which has a minimum size of 1 MB, can be embedded in a web page using a standard iframe HTML element.
 Blend4Web-powered web applications can be deployed on social networking websites such as Facebook.

 The Blend4Web toolchain consists of JavaScript libraries, the Blender add-on, and a set of tools for tweaking 3D scene parameters, debugging, and optimization.

 Developed by Moscow-based company Triumph in 2010, Blend4Web was publicly released on March 28, 2014.

 At the end of 2017, the project founders Yuri and Alex Kovelenov quit Triumph to start the development of a new WebGL framework Verge3D.

 In October 2019, an "Absolutely new Blend4Web" was announced, planned to make developing 3D apps easier and to add a new marketplace where people can offer their 3D models.